Yurimcalex/BuildUL/README.md

 -------------------------------------------------------------

-Needs make recursion function for getting rezult.
+Lounch: node index.js

-It branch  builds UL on the server side.
+It version(branch)  builds UL on the server side.

 There another rendering context (node.js not browser) and no DOM, thats why used another algoritm for UL building.